aro-network/aro-docs/docs/technologies/consensus.md

 ### Conclusion

-GPoS (Guarantee Proof of Stake) forms the trust and incentive layer of the Aro network, enabling transparent, secure, and efficient validation of decentralized resources.
+GPoS (Guarantee Proof of Stake) forms the trust and incentive layer of the ARO network, enabling transparent, secure, and efficient validation of decentralized resources.
 It offers an advanced consensus and staking model that aligns the stake of Keeper nodes with their validation capacity.&#x20;

-By linking staking limits to workload handling capacity and implementing a strong slashing mechanism, GPoS ensures that the Aro network maintains high standards of security, reliability, and decentralization.
+By linking staking limits to workload handling capacity and implementing a strong slashing mechanism, GPoS ensures that the ARO network maintains high standards of security, reliability, and decentralization.
 This innovative approach sets a new benchmark for staking mechanisms in DePIN networks, facilitating efficient and trustworthy decentralized service delivery.